-The East New York Oral History Project was designed to capture the personal experiences of people who lived in East New York from 1960 - 1970, during the time in which East New York rapidly changed from a primarily white community to a community of color.
+The East New York Oral History Project was designed to capture the personal experiences of people who lived in East New York from 1960 - 1970, during the time in which East New York rapidly changed from a primarily White to primarily Black and Latino community.

 "Not only were the people moving in getting battered, but people moving out got battered as well.
 And real estate people were the ones really making the money...It's just sad because it divides people, and it did, it was a real division."